willogy-team/insights--tensorflow/part3/README.md

 A significant difference of ```tf-keras-vis``` visualizations from visualizing filters and feature maps is that they need the whole learned model, not just information in one layer.
 Only when it is necessary to extract a layer, does it have its own method for doing that.

-Activation Maximization is used to show what features the model choose to classify an object.
+Activation Maximization is used to show what features the model chooses to classify an object.
 For more information, you should visit this [page](https://distill.pub/2017/feature-visualization/).

 The function for Activation Maximization visualization receives 2 arguments: ```model``` is the learned model, ```layer_index``` is the index of the layer that we want to visualize.